A Christian Perspective on War

-So, when fighting for one’s home and country, we should seek peace; only use force defensively; and only use the amount of force needed to neutralize the threat.
+So, when fighting for one’s home and country, we should seek peace and only use force defensively; and then, only use the amount of force needed to neutralize the threat.
 We will all give an account to God for the harm we cause others.

 2. Fighting for One’s God

 In the Old Testament, God told Israel to kill everything (in cities where the nephilim dwelt) of the promise land, including men, women, children, and even the animals.
 Here are a couple examples:

 “When the LORD your God brings you into the land where you are entering to possess it, and clears away many nations before you, the Hittites and the Girgashites and the Amorites and the Canaanites and the Perizzites and the Hivites and the Jebusites, seven nations greater and stronger than you, and when the LORD your God delivers them before you and you defeat them, then you shall utterly destroy them.
 You shall make no covenant with them and show no favor to them.
 (Deut 7:1-2)

 So the people shouted, and priests blew the trumpets; and when the people heard the sound of the trumpet, the people shouted with a great shout and the wall fell down flat, so that the people went up into the city, every man straight ahead, and they took the city.
 They utterly destroyed everything in the city, both man and woman, young and old, and ox and sheep and donkey, with the edge of the sword.
 (Joshua 6:20-21)

 Christian War in the New Testament

 Then Jesus, the Lamb of God, came onto the scene.
 He taught us to love our enemies, and gave us a living example of non-violent martyrdom for the benefit of others.